intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 Ksonnet Packages which are shipped with kubeflow can be installed by going into the `ks_app` directory with and running `ks pkg install kubeflow/[package_name]`.

 Our example uses [seldon core](https://www.seldon.io/) for model serving, called `seldon` inside of Kubeflow.
-Go ahead and install it now :)

 You can make sure it's installed by running `ks pkg list` and looking for `*` next to seldon: